santhosh012011-ship-it/Calculator-tool/README.md

 # Calculator Tool — School Project

 Welcome!
 This is a small, friendly calculator built as a school project.
-It's written using plain HTML (with embedded CSS and JavaScript inside the HTML file), so it's easy to open and run in any web browser.
+It's written using plain HTML (with embedded CSS and JavaScript inside the HTML file), so it's easy to open and run in any web browser

 ## What this project does